mjmcnelis/RKM.jl/docs/src/statistics.md

   0.299631 seconds (5.20 k allocations: 313.091 MiB, 3.01% gc time)
 ```

 We can see that most of the computational time is spent solving linear systems for the Newton iterations (linear solve times are $\mathcal{O}(n_y^3)$ since the Jacobian matrix is dense by default).
-This suggests that we should try using a sparse linear solver to reduce the runtime.
+Therefore, we should try using a sparse linear solver to reduce the runtime.
 Following section **(X)**, we generate a sparsity pattern with the function `nansafe_state_jacobian`.

 *Note: this assumes that you already set* `NANSAFE_MODE_ENABLED = true` *in* `ForwardDiff`.